emer/axon/examples/bench/bench_results.md

 # Axon 1.5.15 NeuronCa = true, 11/8/22: FS-FFFB inhib and network-level compute

 For the key HUGE and GINORM cases, we are getting major speedups with threads, but it is about the same as before overall.
-Interestingly, GOMAXPROCS, which should determine how the prjn and layer goroutines are deployed, doesn't make any difference.
+Interestingly, GOMAXPROCS, which should determine how the path and layer goroutines are deployed, doesn't make any difference.

 ```
 Size     1 thr  2 thr  4 thr